 Based on our current corporate structure, we may be subject to taxation in several jurisdictions around the world with increasingly complex tax laws, the application of which can be uncertain.
 The amount of taxes we pay in these jurisdictions could increase substantially as a result of changes in the applicable tax principles, including increased tax rates, new tax laws, or revised interpretations of existing tax laws and precedents.
-In addition, the authorities in the jurisdictions in which we operate through our subsidiaries could review our tax returns or require us to file tax returns in jurisdictions in which we are not currently filling, and could impose additional tax, interest, and penalties.
+In addition, the authorities in the jurisdictions in which we operate through our subsidiaries could review our tax returns or require us to file tax returns in jurisdictions in which we are not currently filing, and could impose additional tax, interest, and penalties.
 These authorities could also claim that various withholding requirements apply to us or our subsidiaries, assert that benefits of tax treaties are not available to us or our subsidiaries, or challenge our methodologies for valuing developed technology or intercompany arrangements, including our transfer pricing.
 The relevant taxing authorities may determine that the manner in which we operate our business does not achieve the intended tax consequences.
 If such a disagreement was to occur, and our position was not sustained, we could be required to pay additional taxes, and interest and penalties.
+Such authorities could claim that various withholding requirements apply to us or our subsidiaries or assert that benefits of tax treaties are not available to us or our subsidiaries or assert that benefits of tax treaties are not available to us and use of an end tax consequences.
+If such a disagreement was to occur, and our position was not sustained, we could be required to pay additional taxes, and interest and penalties.
 Such authorities could claim that various withholding requirements apply to us or our subsidiaries or assert that benefits of tax treaties are not available to us or our subsidiaries.
-Any increase in the amount of taxes we pay or that are imposed on us could increase our worldwide effective tax rate and harm our business and results of operations.
+Any increase in the amount of taxes we pay or that are imposed on us could increase our worldwide effective tax rate an